-Step 1 – Complete one of our Provider Information Forms
+Step 1 – Complete our Virginia Guide to Provider Forms

 - Individual practitioners and/or group practices

-If you are an individual provider or a group of providers who perform medical services, please complete and submit the Provider Information Form.
+If you are an individual provider or a group of providers who perform medical services, please complete and submit the Virginia Guide to Provider Forms.

-- Group practices must fill out one Provider Information Form for the group and one Provider Information Form for each licensed practitioner in the group.
+- Group practices must fill out one Virginia Guide to Provider Forms for the group and one for each licensed practitioner in the group.

-- Group practices with over 50 providers can submit one Provider Information Form for the group and a roster listing each provider in the group.
+- Group practices with over 50 providers can submit one Virginia Guide to Provider Forms for the group and a roster listing each provider in the group.
 The roster must include the following information: provider’s name, degree type, individual National Provider Identifier (NPI), Council for Affordable Quality Healthcare (CAQH) number, date of birth, and provider specialty.

-- Group practices that employ nurse practitioners must complete a Provider Information Form for each nurse.
+- Group practices that employ nurse practitioners must complete a Virginia Guide to Provider Forms for each nurse.

 - Organization and facility providers

 If you are licensed by the Commonwealth of Virginia to provide services as a facility or an organization (this includes Durable Medical Equipment (DME) providers), please complete and submit the Organization Provider Application Form.